Hellion (character): Utopia and Second Coming

-Fables of the Reconstruction

-Following the events of Second Coming, Hellion is with Kavita Rao, testing metal hands created by Madison Jefferies; however, his telekinetic energy apparently interferes with the operation of cyborg hands or even conventional prosthetic hands, since none can be adapted to his use.
+Following the events of "Second Coming", Hellion is with Kavita Rao, testing metal hands created by Madison Jeffries; however, his telekinetic energy apparently interferes with the operation of cyborg hands or even conventional prosthetic hands, since none can be adapted to his use.
 After destroying her lab, Rogue comes to collect him to help out rebuild in San Francisco.
 During the reconstruction of a building, Hellion is resentful of Hope Summers, blaming her for his injuries.
 While taking out his anger on some old walls he starts becoming reckless and almost hits Hope and a young girl helping her.
-Hope goes to confront Julian when Karima flies towards the trio and begins attacking them.
+Hope goes to confront Julian when Karima Shapandar flies towards the trio and begins attacking them.
 During the ensuing battle, Hellion's powers manifest uniquely as he is able to feel the telekinetic wave and the objects it touches down to their sub-atomic structures, moving it through the empty space within atoms to hit a target behind them.
 After momentarily disposing of Hellion when he is distracted by the other X-Men, who think he initiated the attack, Karima defeats the team and begins procedures to kill them off, but Hellion engages her a second time in a short and brutal assault fueled by his repressed rage, crushing her in battle.
 Her human side briefly reasserts itself during the fight, asking Hellion to put her out of her misery and stop her from harming others.
 He does so, delivering a telekinetic onslaught that leaves her in a coma and possibly brain dead.
 During a conversation with Cyclops, Hellion shows no remorse for his actions and is informed he is on probation.
 If he cannot control himself, he will either have to leave Utopia or be locked up in the Brig.

-X-23
+X-23 series

 In the X-23 series, Hellion and X-23 address their previous closeness more openly since the events of New X-Men, while he defends her from the scorn of her former New X-Men teammates, who are wary of her due to her involvement with X-Force.
 After a fire breaks out at a half-way house X-23 was sent to, Hellion goes to visit her in the infirmary on Utopia.
 When he enters her room, he walks in on what appears to be X-23 stabbing Wolverine.
 In reality however, Logan's soul has been sent to hell and his body is possessed by a demon.
 The demon started the fire in the half-way house, murdered its occupants, and has been invading X-23's dreams.
 While X-23 tries to explain, the demon-possessed Wolverine stabs Hellion in the back.
 To save his life, X-23 bargains with the demon.